 Scholastic Bowl provides an opportunity for students interested and capable in areas of science, math, history, literature, and government to compete with high schools in the Washington Metropolitan Area.
 The team also competes in the newly organized Prince William County tournament held in the winter or spring.
-It's Academic is sponsored by teachers who are primarily responsible for team selection, and for conducting sessions to help prepare the team for the competitions.
+Its Academic is sponsored by teachers responsible for team selection and conducting sessions to help prepare the team for the competitions.
 All grade levels are welcome.